 Financial Criteria: Income, Assets & Home Ownership

 The 2022 applicant income limit, which increases on an annual basis in January, is set at $2,523 / month.
 When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,523 / month.
 When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
 Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-There is a minimum income allowance, set at $2,177.50 / month (effective July 2021 – June 2022), which is intended to bring a non-applicant spouse’s monthly income up to this amount.
-There is also a maximum income allowance, which is $3,435 / month (effective January 2022 – December 2022), and is dependent on the non-applicant spouse’s shelter and utility costs.
+There is a minimum income allowance, set at $2,289 / month (effective July 2022 – June 2023), which is intended to bring a non-applicant spouse’s monthly income up to this amount.
+There is also a maximum income allowance, which is $3,435 / month (effective January 2022 – December 2022).
+While this potentially allows a non-applicant a higher income allowance, the exact amount one can receive is dependent on their shelter and utility costs.
+However, a spousal income allowance can never push a non-applicant’s total monthly income over $3,435.
 This monthly maintenance needs allowance is intended to ensure the non-applicant spouse does not become impoverished.

 In 2022, the asset limit is $3,000 for a single applicant.
 For married couples, with both spouses as applicants, each spouse can have up to $3,000 in assets.
 When only one spouse is an applicant, the assets of both the applicant and non-applicant spouse are limited, though the non-applicant spouse is allocated a larger portion of the assets to prevent spousal impoverishment.
 (Unlike with income, Medicaid considers the assets of a married couple to be jointly owned).
 In this case, the applicant spouse can retain up to $3,000 in assets and the non-applicant spouse can keep up to $137,400.
 This larger allocation of assets to the non-applicant spouse is called a community spouse resource allowance.